-Harassment - means comments or conduct which are abusive, offensive, demeaning or vexatious that are known or ought reasonably to be known to be unwelcome and which may be intended or unintended.
-Types of harassment include Harassment based on Prohibited Grounds of Discrimination and Personal Harassment.
+Harassment — Means comments or conduct which are abusive, offensive, demeaning or vexatious that are known or ought reasonably to be known to cause a person to be humiliated, offended or intimidated and which may be intended or unintended.
+Types of Harassment include Harassment based on Prohibited Grounds of Discrimination and Personal Harassment.

 Harassment may occur during a single incident or a series of single incidents.
-Whether or not a single incident constitutes harassment will depend on the nature and type of incident(s).
-Harassment, for example, does not include:
+Whether or not a single incident constitutes Harassment will depend on the nature and type of incident(s).

 Legal Authorities — The legal entities, external to the University community, who have the responsibility and jurisdiction to uphold and enforce the law including the Criminal Code.
 R.S.C., 1985. c.
 C-46, as amended (The Criminal Code).

 Non-University Person — Includes but is not limited to volunteers, contractors, their employees and agents, vendors of goods and services and their employees and agents, and visitors to the University, who have an association with the University.

 Prohibited Grounds of Discrimination — Race, Colour, Nationality, Ethnic Origin, Social Origin, Religious Creed, Religion, Age, Disability, Disfigurement, Sex (including pregnancy), Sexual Orientation, Gender Identity, Gender Expression, Marital Status, Family Status, Source of Income, Political Opinion.

 Respondent(s) — The subject or subjects of a report of alleged Harassment under this Policy.

 Retaliation — Any threat of reprisal, attempt to intimidate or adverse behaviour or action, taken against a Member of the University in response to that initial person having:

 - invoked this Policy;